-- E. Master Plan Submission Requirements.
-The project shall be an efficient and unified treatment of the development possibilities of the site, and shall incorporate the following design requirements: a master plan shall be submitted with narrative and one or more maps/plans, to show how the requirements of this section and the provisions of the Town Plan will be met, as well as describing: - 1. the general concept, and how neighborhood identity will be established and retained, the Land Use section of the Town Plan shall be referenced; - 2. uses planned for each area and the phasing of buildout; - 3. location of preserved farm land, natural or wildlife areas, resource and recreation areas; - 4. an economic analysis of the infrastructure, and, evidence of financial ability to support, and municipal service requirements of the project; - 5. design control guidelines for the project; and such other information which the DRB may require.

-F. Review Process and Standards.

-- The project shall be reviewed under the procedure and criteria in the Conditional Use Review Section 540, which are incorporated herein by reference.
-As provided in Section 530, preliminary layout plans and final PUD plans shall be referred to the Design Advisory Committee for recommendations to the DRB. - 2.
+- D. Master Plan Submission Requirements.
+The project shall be an efficient and unified treatment of the development possibilities of the site, and shall incorporate the following design requirements: a master plan shall be submitted with narrative and one or more maps/plans, to show how the requirements of this section and the provisions of the Town Plan will be met, as well as describing: - 1. the general concept and how neighborhood identity will be established and retained.
+The Land Use section of the Town Plan shall be referenced; - 2. uses planned for each area and the phasing of build out; - 3. location of dedicated open space, natural or wildlife areas, conserved farmland, and resource/recreation areas; - 4. and such other information which the DRB may require. - E. Review Process and Standards. - 1.
+The project shall be reviewed under the procedure and criteria in the Conditional Use Review Section 540, which are incorporated herein by reference.
+As provided in Section 530, preliminary layout plans and final PUD plans may be referred to the Design Advisory Committee for recommendations to the DRB. - 2.
 A PUD shall also be subject to the applicable requirements and standards of Sections 560-580 below.